 On Christmas Day, 1920, the Kwinana was damaged by a fire at Carnarvon.
 A year later she was brought to Fremantle, where she was stripped and towed to a mooring at Careening Bay, Garden Island.
 During a westerly gale in 1922, a mooring shackle was parted and the vessel drifted across Cockburn Sound to where she lies today.

-The rusting hulk of the Kwinana ship was cut down to low water level, and the centre was filled with limestone to form a platform as part of the jetty at Kwinana.
+The rusting hulk of the Kwinana ship was cut down to low water level and the centre was filled with limestone to form a platform as part of the old Kwinana jetty.

-The residential part of Kwinana was planned in the early 1950's by the State Government to accommodate the development of industry in the area.
-The first suburb to be created, Medina was opened up as a state housing area, and predominantly the families that moved there were newly arrived migrants of Anglo Celtic descent.
+The residential part of Kwinana was planned in the early 1950s by the State Government to accommodate the development of industry in the area.
+The first suburb to be created was Medina.
+This was opened up as a state housing area and most of the families that moved in were fresh migrants of Anglo Celtic descent.

 The streets in these neighbourhoods have been given the names of some of the crew and some of the passengers in those early ships.
 Pace Road, for instance was named to commemorate the Captain Pace, the Master of the sailing ship Medina, which arrived in Fremantle on 16 July 1830.

-The Reserves and open spaces were similarly titled, e.g. Ridley Green was named to commemorate Mrs Charles Dawson Ridley and family who arrived on the sailing ship Wanstead in 1830, to join the husband who was an early farmer.
+The Reserves and open spaces were similarly titled, for example, Ridley Green was named to commemorate Mrs Charles Dawson Ridley and family who arrived on the sailing ship Wanstead in 1830, to join the husband who was an early farmer.

 The picnic area adjacent to the Kwinana ship wreck was named Wells Park in the honour of the then post-mistress, Mrs Clara Wells, who in 1922 first marked mailbags Kwinana Wreck at her general store opposite to the wreck.

 Further reading: Kwinana Third Time Lucky, Laurie Russell, 1979.